Frequently Asked Questions

 The remote pilot plots the route on the GCS with consideration for terrain specifics and hazards.
 Additionally, airborne LIDAR scanners provide minimum safe altitude directions, taking into account any obstacles on the route.

-AURA-100 UAVs can be operated rain, snow or overcast without restrictions with the exception of icing weather conditions.
-In case someone needs to operate the UAV in icing weather conditions the applicable model type can be developed according to the customer’s request.
+AURA100 UAVs can be operated rain, snow or overcast without restrictions except for icing weather conditions.
+In case someone needs to operate the UAV in icing weather conditions, the applicable model type can be developed according to the customer’s request.

-AURA-100 has been constructed as a heavy-load drone, able to carry up to 100 kg of payload.
-With the continued engineering development of AURA-100 the weight of available payload has now been further increased to 120 kg.
-However, depending on purpose of use we can adjust the size of fuel tank and carrier container to carry smaller loads and therefore travel longer distances or at higher speed.
-To request more precise specifications, get in touch with firstname.lastname@example.org
+AURA100 has been constructed as a heavy-load drone, able to carry up to 100 kg of payload.
+Like any air vehicle, its characteristics depend on the outside air temperature, the height of the take-off and landing site, the mass of fuel and the flight speed.
+With the continued engineering development of AURA100, the weight of available payload will be further increased.
+To request more precise specifications, get in touch with [email protected]